ConnorTPhoenix/ConnorTPhoenix.github.io/_posts/SAT_data.md

         def calc_mode(row_index):
              return mode([row[row_index] for row in SAT_data])

-Passing in the row indices of the numeric columns as arguments yield the following results:
+Passing in the row indices of the numeric columns as arguments yielded the following results:

         Output: